MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-entitlements-and-permissionsets-overview.md

 ## Earlier versions of Business Central

-In releases of [!INCLUDE [prod_short](includes/prod_short.md)] prior to 2021 release wave 1 (v18.0), System and Extension permissions and entitlements were defined as data in the application database:
+In releases of [!INCLUDE [prod_short](includes/prod_short.md)] prior to 2021 release wave 1 (v18.0), System, and Extension permissions and entitlements were defined as data in the application database:

 Entitlements tables: